“Which of these ads is actually working?”

 “How am I supposed to know what’s influencing my sales?”

 Frustrated?
 Amazon doesn’t give you a lot of options for attributing sales to your advertising.
 If you want to accurately track sales on Amazon, however, you’ll need to understand Amazon attribution windows and how credit for sales is assigned to ads.
 Before you throw your laptop out the window, here’s the scoop on attributing sales on Amazon.

 Amazon will attribute sales to your campaigns differently depending on the type of campaign you are running.
-There are two types of Amazon Advertising campaigns: Sponsored Brand campaigns, and Sponsored Product campaigns.
+There are two types of Amazon Ads campaigns: Sponsored Brands campaigns, and Sponsored Products campaigns.

 Want to get more advanced?
 Check out our whitepaper: Working Around Reporting Limitations with Amazon Attribution.

 Sponsored Brand Campaigns (14-Day)

 Sponsored Brand campaigns have a 14-day attribution window, and operate on a last-touch model.
 This means the last campaign the user interacts with gets credit for the sale.

 In general, if an Amazon user clicks on your ad and purchases your product within 14 days, the ad they clicked on receives credit for the sale.
 If the sale happens after that window, you will not be able to attribute credit for that sale.
 For smaller brands, it’s just that simple.
 For larger retailers, “Halo Sales” complicate everything.

 What are “Halo Sales”?
 Halo Sales include purchases made by shoppers who click on your ad for one product, but buy a different product.
 For Branded Campaigns Halo Sales also includes sales of same brand products from other retailers.
 Let’s look at an example.